Devashish27/Devashish27/README.md

 🔭 I’m currently working on crafting innovative solutions at [Citco].

-🌱 I’m continuously learning and exploring new technologies, with a particular focus on FullStack(Java, Python), automotive domain(c++, Functional Safety), DataScience/Machine-learning, Cyber Security, Block Chain, Devops and other software technologies like Sap, Pega, MuleSoft.
+🌱 I’m continuously learning and exploring new technologies, with a particular focus on FullStack Applications, automotive domains, DataScience/Machine-learning, Cyber Security, Block Chain, Devops and other software technologies like Sap, Pega, MuleSoft.

 👯 I’m always open to collaborating on interesting projects and contributing to the open-source community.